Misaka0x2730/MioLink/README.md

 # Hardware
 ## General information
-The main board for this device is MioLink: RP2040 + 16Mbit (2MiB) QSPI Flash memory (W25Q16).</br>
+The main board for this device is *MioLink*: RP2040 + 16Mbit (2MiB) QSPI Flash memory (W25Q16).</br>
-MioLink_Pico is a breakout board for Pico and Pico W featuring a power switch and voltage converters.</br>
+*MioLink_Pico* is a breakout board for Pico and Pico W featuring a power switch and voltage converters.</br>
 Standard Pico and Pico W boards are also supported.</br>
 The device type is determined at runtime, so all boards use the same firmware.</br>
 All hardware CAD files (designed in KiCad) can be found [here](https://github.com/Misaka0x2730/MioLink/tree/main/hardware).</br>
 [rev. A](https://github.com/Misaka0x2730/MioLink/tree/main/hardware/revA)/[rev. B](https://github.com/Misaka0x2730/MioLink/tree/main/hardware/revB) folders contain design files for MioLink rev. A and MioLink rev. B boards respectively.</br>
 [MioLink_Pico](https://github.com/Misaka0x2730/MioLink/tree/main/hardware/MioLink_Pico) is an breakout board for Pico and Pico W.</br>
-[MioLink_adapter](https://github.com/Misaka0x2730/MioLink/tree/main/hardware/MioLink_adapter) is an adapter that allows you to connect the debugger with target boards that have different types of connectors.</br>
+[MioLink_adapter](https://github.com/Misaka0x2730/MioLink/tree/main/hardware/MioLink_adapter) is an adapter that allows you to connect the probe with target boards that have different types of connectors.</br>

 ## MioLink revisions comparsion
 There are currently 2 hardware revisions of the MioLink board (rev.A and rev.B), with the following differences: